mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     interval estimation.
 If unset, a single iteration will be run.
     (an integer in the range [3, 30])

+`--netperf_num_streams`: Number of netperf processes to run.
+Netperf will run
+    once for each value in the list.
+    (default: '1')
+    (A comma-separated list of integers or integer ranges.
+Ex: -1,3,5:7 is read as -1,3,5,6,7.)

 `--netperf_test_length`: netperf test length, in seconds
     (default: '60')
     (a positive integer)